Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- In his five career matchups against the 49ers, Henderson averaged 36.8 rushing yards per game, 2.7 fewer yards than his over/under in Sunday's game.
+- Henderson's 36.8 rushing yards per game in his five career matchups against the 49ers are 2.7 fewer yards than his over/under in Sunday's game.

 - The 49ers allow 106.0 yards per game on the ground, the NFL's ninth-ranked rush defense.

-- The 49ers have allowed 17 rushing touchdowns, 23rd in the league.
+- This year the 49ers have given up 17 rushing TDs.
+They are ranked 23rd in the league in that category.

 Recent Performances